DIY Floating Deck Phase 3

 I knew it would look nice but when I actually saw the boards in person I knew I had made the right choice.
 It did take a while for them to come in so I would suggest ordering them way ahead of time if you plan on tackling a project like this but the boards were WELL worth the wait!

-You place one board down and screw down the T clips halfway down into each joist and then slide the next board under the T clip and screw the clip all the way down.
+You place one board down and screw down the T clips halfway down into each joist and then slide the next board under the T clip and screw the T clip all the way down.
 That’s it!
-Easy peezy…just a little time consuming!
+Easy enough!

-My only advice would be to screw slowly to make sure you don’t mess up the screw.
-Other than that…its really simple…literally anyone can do it!
+My only advice would be to make sure you screw the T clips in slowly to make sure you don’t strip up the screw.
+Other than that, it's really simple, literally anyone can do it!

 I finished it up in about 6 hours…this included carrying the boards to the back; with two people it would have gone way faster!